rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 To operate properly, Rancher requires a number of ports to be open on Rancher nodes and on downstream Kubernetes cluster nodes.
 [Port Requirements]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/ports) lists all the necessary ports for Rancher and Downstream Clusters for the different cluster types.

-# RancherD on SELinux Enforcing CentOS 8 Nodes
+# RancherD on SELinux Enforcing CentOS 8 or RHEL 8 Nodes

-Before installing Rancher on SELinux Enforcing CentOS 8 nodes, you must install `container-selinux` and `iptables`:
+Before installing Rancher on SELinux Enforcing CentOS 8 nodes or RHEL 8 nodes, you must install `container-selinux` and `iptables`:

 ```
 sudo yum install iptables